About the Staff

 Guarino headed up the team at CNN that was awarded the 1999 duPont-Columbia Journalism Award for coverage of the impeachment and trial of President Bill Clinton by correspondent Candy Crowley.

 Guarino was also on the scene as a reporter and producer for CNN's coverage of such historic breaking news stories as the fall of the Berlin Wall in 1989; the election of President Nelson Mandela of South Africa in 1994; and the election recount in Florida in 2000.
-During his career he has collaborated with and produced for some of the most distinguished names in the news business including: Gwen Ifill, Bernard Shaw, Judy Woodruff, Wolf Blitzer, Frank Sesno, Daniel Schorr, Robert Novak and Bryant Gumbel.
+During his career he has collaborated with and produced for some of the most distinguished names in the news business including: Gwen Ifill, Bernard Shaw, Judy Woodruff, Wolf Blitzer, Candy Crowley, Frank Sesno, Daniel Schorr, Robert Novak, Bryant Gumbel and Walter Cronkite.

 A graduate of Ohio University, Guarino lives in the Washington, D.C. area and is the father of two daughters.